LaunchCode-Education-Archived/csharp-web-development/src/chapters/introduction-and-setup/csharp-web-dev-exercises.rst

 use to study example code, work on studios, and complete your first assignment of this unit.

-TODO: update this repo name

 #.
-Visit the `LaunchCodeEducation/csharp-exercises <https://github.com/LaunchCodeEducation/csharp-exercises>`__
+Visit the `LaunchCodeEducation/csharp-web-dev-exercises <https://github.com/LaunchCodeEducation/csharp-web-dev-exercises>`__
    repository page and fork the repository into your own GitHub account by selecting *Fork* from the top right of the page.